-ISBN 9780649462063
+ISBN 9780649518432

-Mistakes in Writing English, and how to Avoid Them by Marshall T. Bigelow
+Mistakes in Writing English, and How to Avoid Them: For the Use of All Who Teach, Write, or Speak the Language by Marshall T. Bigelow

 Except for use in any review, the reproduction or utilisation of this work in whole or in part in any form by any electronic, mechanical or other means, now known or hereafter invented, including xerography, photocopying and recording, or in any information storage or retrieval system, is forbidden without the permission of the publisher, Trieste Publishing Pty Ltd, PO Box 1576 Collingwood, Victoria 3066 Australia.